lachrist/aran/README.md

 ## API

-The top level function of this module understand the below set of options and returns an object with two functions: `instrument` and `search`.
+The top level function of this module understands the below set of options and returns an object with two functions.
-`instrument` parses the given string as JavaScript code, indexes every AST node, store the entire AST, and return the instrumented code.
+The `instrument` function parses the given string as JavaScript code, indexes every AST node, store the entire AST, and return the instrumented code.
-`search` looks up for an AST node at the given index within the previsouly parsed scripts.
+The `search` function looks up for an AST node at the given index within the previously parsed scripts.

  Option     | Default  | Value
 ------------|----------|---------------------------------------------------------------------------------------------------------------------